 Carrot Faq

-What are the main health benefits of eating carrots
+What are the health benefits of eating carrots?

-Store carrots in the refrigerator, preferably in a plastic bag or container.
-This helps maintain moisture and prevent them from drying out.
+Store carrots in the refrigerator in a plastic bag or container.
+Remove the green tops if present as they draw moisture.
+This helps them stay crisp for several weeks.

 Carrots are low in calories and high in fiber, which can help you feel full and satisfied, potentially aiding in weight loss.